mkon/forged_model/README.md

 Ruby model enriched with some activemodel features.

+Includes `ActiveModel::Model`, `ActiveModel::Dirty` and `ActiveModel::Serialization`.
-Includes ActiveModel::Model, Dirty and Serialization and adds an generator for attributes.
+Adds a generator for instance attributes.

 ## Installation